-Having sent up his praise offering, Paul begins chapter 12 saying, therefore, because of all that I’ve stated regarding God’s mercy, we are to present our bodies as living sacrifices, it’s the least we can do, it’s our spiritual act of worship!
+Having sent up his praise offering, Paul begins chapter 12 saying, therefore, because of all that I've stated regarding God's mercy, we are to present our bodies as living sacrifices, it's our spiritual act of worship, it's the least we can do in light of what Christ has done for us!

 The Greek word for "conform" has its root in the word "scheme," as in a plan, method, or system.
 So this verse means we are not to allow this world to force us to think and behave according to its plans and methods.

 But how do we do this?
 There are no shortcuts; it requires self-denial—in other words, not doing what comes naturally, but intentionally doing what will help us overcome our natural, sinful tendencies.
 By making time in our lives for disciplined prayer and reading and meditating on God's word, we are transformed into God's heavenly pattern.

 Jesus said, "If anyone would come after me, he must deny himself and take up his cross and follow me.
 For whoever wants to save his life will lose it, but whoever loses his life for me will find it.
 What good will it be for a man if he gains the whole world, yet forfeits his soul?
 Or what can a man give in exchange for his soul?
 For the Son of Man is going to come in his Father's glory with his angels, and then he will reward each person according to what he has done" Matthew 16:24-27.

 Jesus didn't receive his crown of glory without first going to the cross.
 In the same way, we cannot receive our crowns without taking up our cross and following our Master.
 Jesus presented his body as the final sacrifice—he laid down his life by dying on the cross.
 He took the punishment we deserve for sinning against God.
 He was then raised from the dead, overcoming death, so we could live with him in eternity!